1942 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 2006 - Present

-The auction market for 1942 Lincoln cents demonstrates how condition dramatically transforms ordinary coins into investment-grade collectibles.
+The auction market for 1942 Lincoln cents proves how dramatically condition transforms ordinary coins into investment-grade collectibles.
+Understanding which examples have topped the charts helps collectors set realistic expectations for their own coins.

-Both 1942-D and 1942-S issues in MS68 condition reached identical $12,650 price points.
-These parallel valuations highlight how mint state preservation at the highest levels creates parity between different mint facilities.
+Both the 1942-D and 1942-S in MS68 condition reached identical $12,650 price points at Heritage Auctions.
+These parallel valuations show how mint-state preservation at the highest levels creates parity between different mint facilities, regardless of original mintage differences.

 Also Read: Lincoln Wheat Penny Value (1909-1958)